coltonleach/weather-app/README.md

 # ReactJS Weather App

+Progress as of **3/25/2022**
+It is finally finished 🥳!
+I decided to go against a proper skeleton card as it would look a little goofy, so I did a typical "shine/highlight" animation (which surprisingly wasn't as straight forward as I expected, but didn't take long at all).
+Really happy with how this turned out, and was an awesome learning experience.
+No screenshot here, as I'm gonna simply host the site on Netlify.
+Will update this Readme file whenever it's published.

 Progress as of **3/24/2022**
 The weather app is now 99% finished, I just have to add some skeleton cards in place as a loading animation.
 Right now it's just two empty divs taking their places, which is definitely not a good look.
 ![image](https://user-images.githubusercontent.com/6488761/160056657-628afd4c-74d4-41e0-8d57-a80d8975a32d.png)